 - Even though my hair might be a little thinner, it still fits in a Ponytail.

-- Being one of those people who still has hair, I seem to be a source of jealousy with many of my retired peers.
+- Being one of those people who still has hair, I seem to be a source of jealousy with many of my retired peers, or at least the bald ones.
 (Which is a lot of fun.)

-- As long as I don't have to shave my head, the better, but I would before I did such things as; a Comb-Over, a Wig, Implants, or other such silly egoist moves.
+- And finally, as long as I don't have to shave my head, the better, but I would shave it before I did such things as; a Comb-Over, a Wig, Implants, or other such silly egoist moves.

 I am actually just having too much fun living my life, even if it is with socially disturbing long hair!
 And, before you ask anything else.